 In fact, it’s never been easier for anyone to sell their images to the world as it is in this digital age.

 The starting point for you if you want to sell your travel photography is to make sure you have great photos to sell.
-There’s more competition than ever in travel photography and to be able to make a decent return on photos, they need to be of a high standard.
+There’s more competition than ever in travel photography.
+And to be able to make decent money from photos, they need to be a high standard.

 Choose How to Sell Your Travel Photos

 There are so many different ways to sell your travel photography these days that it comes down to what your goals and aspirations are.
 But it also depends on what sort of photos you have and like capturing.

 So before you dive into selling photos, think about what your long-term ambition is.
 You can then tailor your approach and journey to achieving that goal.
 Keep in mind that how you choose to sell your photos will have its own markets and requirements.

 Here are a few different ways that you can sell your travel photos.

 The agent is the stock shot agency who then promote and market your work and negotiate fees and also usage licences on your behalf.
 In return, you will receive a percentage of the sales they make on your photos.

 The percentage you receive will differ from one agency to another.
 So it is worth doing your research before deciding who to sell your photos through.

 That seems pretty straightforward, right?
 But, choosing the right agency is a little more complicated.
 So it pays for you to spend a bit of time thinking which is right for you before committing to one.